RajenDharmendra/HDFS-Spark/Hive/HiveTableCreation.md

 Temporary table ‘temp’ has been created.
 Database ‘custom’ has been created.

     SHOW TABLES;

 9) To create the table temperature_data,
+Create a temporary table temp and load the ‘comma-delimited file’ contents of the dataset in it. (locally loaded)

+    LOAD DATA LOCAL INPATH '/home/dharmukraj/hdfsSpark/dataset.txt' INTO TABLE temp ;

+check the table contents

+    SELECT * FROM temp;
+Now create table temperature_data in custom database

+    CREATE TABLE temperature_data(
+    temp_date string,
+    zipcode int,
+    temperature int)
-Create a temporary table temp and load the ‘comma-delimited file’ contents of the dataset in it. (locally loaded) Then  convert the date format in the original dataset from dd-mm-yyyy to mm-dd-yyyy as asked in the task and load it in the table temperature_data.
+Now insert data in to temperature_data table from temp table, while inserting convert the date format in the original dataset from dd-mm-yyyy to mm-dd-yyyy as asked in the task and load it in the table temperature_data.

+       INSERT INTO TABLE temperature_data SELECT from_unixtime(unix_timestamp(temp_date,'dd-MM-yyyy'),'MM-dd-yyyy'),zipcode,temperature from temp;

+10) Now compare the results from two tables;

+    SELECT * FROM temperature_data;
+    SELECT * FROM temp;